aloksha/code-parser-docs/development/javascript/api-reference/CodeParser.md

 ### Parameters

-`template`: could be the template’s path or the template in string format.
+`template`: could be the path of a file which contains all the templates you need, or just the templates in string format.

 ### Return Value